DecisionsDev/decisions-on-kafka/Readme.md

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'test3' 7 " -Dexec.classpathScope="test"`

-4. Stop your two business Application and look at the files out1.txt and out2.txt you will see that the seven payloads have been split between for execution between the two Business Applications.
+4. Stop your two Business Application and look at the files out1.txt and out2.txt you will see that the seven payloads have been split between for execution between the two Business Applications.

 ### Sub-scenario 3 : Availability after one Business Application has been down
 The goal of this subscenario is to see that if one business application broke, we'll still have the others working

 ![use case 3](docs/images/usecase3.png)

-1. Run your first business Application which put it's result in out1.txt.
+1. Run your first Business Application which put it's result in out1.txt.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication"
 -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" > out1.txt`